 WILD Center Website Status

 The WILD Center website was set up to provide information about the evolving physical home of Wild Ones.
-The property has been acquired, the prairie is well established (we recently had another controlled burn), we’ve protected the migrating turtles, put up a walking guide to the property—and lots more.
+The property has been acquired, the prairie is well established, we’ve protected the migrating turtles, put up a walking guide to the property—and lots more.
 Now we’re going to “go silent” in this section until we have more to say.

 Watch the Wild Ones website and our Facebook page for the latest.
 We’ll include WILD Center happenings there in the meantime.